AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`shell`

-  You can use custom menu items to invoke GPS commands using the :file:`shell` tag.
-These are written in one of the shell scripts supported by GPS.
+  You can use custom menu items to invoke GNAT Studio commands using the :file:`shell` tag.
+These are written in one of the shell scripts supported by GNAT Studio.

   This tag supports the same :file:`show-command` and :file:`output` attributes as the :file:`<action>` tag.